 The magic of dance comes from the harmonious fusion of beautiful music, a convivial ambience, the creative movement of your body and the rhythm of your breath.
 It can be spontaneous and uninhibited, or meticulously choreographed and sophisticated.
 Whatever your dance style it will release positive energy, engender confidence and get the endorphins (the 'happy hormones') flowing.

-With Monday 17 May creeping closer and real appearance of ‘normal’ life resuming, we take a look at nine of the best dance options the capital has to offer.
+With ‘normal’ life resuming, we take a look at nine of the best dance options the capital has to offer.

 English National Ballet, London City Island

 World renowned for its professional ballet training, the English National Ballet is currently offering online classes through its streamed platform BalletActive.
 These range from the highest level of professional dance training to classes designed for those with limited space in their homes.
 There are even workouts that can be conducted from your home/office chair.
 BalletFit is a popular ballet-inspired body-conditioning class for all comers to supplement their regular dance or fitness regime.